 - 21 The Non-means-tested Loan Scheme (NLS) was introduced in 1998 to complement the TSFS (formerly known as LSFS) and to ensure that no qualified students are denied access to tertiary education because of lack of means.
 It provides financial assistance in the form of loans for tuition fees to eligible students of publicly-funded institutions, the Hong Kong Shue Yan University (HKSYU) and the Open University of Hong Kong, and persons pursuing continuing and professional education courses provided in Hong Kong by registered schools, non-local universities and professional and recognised training bodies. - 22 Eligible students may obtain a loan under the NLS up to the maximum amount of their tuition fees payable.
 Students who receive financial assistance under the TSFS may apply for loans under the NLS up to the difference between the maximum financial assistance under the TSFS and the amount of financial assistance they may receive under the TSFS, subject to the NLS loan maximum (equivalent to the tuition fees payable) not being exceeded.
-Students who fail to obtain assistance or do not wish to apply under the TSFS may obtain NLS loans up to the maximum amount of their tuition fees payable. - 23 With effect from the 2001/02 academic year, a Non-means-tested Loan Scheme for Post-secondary Students (NLSPS) was introduced to complement the Financial Assistance Scheme for Post-secondary Students (FASP) to provide loans to eligible full-time students aged 25 or below pursuing accredited self-financing post-secondary education programmes to meet their tuition fees, academic expenses (\$3,000) and living expenses (\$34,220 for the 2006/07 academic year).
+Students who fail to obtain assistance or do not wish to apply under the TSFS may obtain NLS loans up to the maximum amount of their tuition fees payable. - 23 With effect from the 2001/02 academic year, a Non-means-tested Loan Scheme for Post-secondary Students (NLSPS) was introduced to complement the Financial Assistance Scheme for Post-secondary Students (FASP) to provide loans to eligible full-time students aged 25 or below pursuing accredited self-financing post-secondary education programmes to meet their tuition fees, academic expenses (\$3,050) and living expenses (\$34,770 for the 2007/08 academic year).
 Students who receive FASP may apply for loans under the NLSPS up to the difference between their tuition fees, academic expenses and living expenses and the financial assistance they may receive under the FASP. - 24 The NLS and the NLSPS operate on a full-cost recovery basis.
 Interest is payable on the outstanding balance of the loan at the "no-gain-no-loss" rate, plus a 1.5% risk-adjusted factor which seeks to cover the Government's risk in disbursing unsecured loans.
 An administrative fee is chargeable for each application and annually thereafter until the loan is fully repaid.
+The loan and the interest accrued are repayable within ten years upon graduation, termination of studies, or lapse of six years from the first disbursement of the loan, whichever is the earliest.